LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/September/week-of-september-9th.md

 ![](/img/week-of-september-9th-8.png)

-Attempting to Publish this survey will fail with a Bot Studio error message.
+Attempting to publish this survey will fail with a Bot Studio error message.

 Once the survey contains no warnings, hit the Publish button to have the survey loaded to you LiveEngage account.
 At this point, if the survey is defined as active, it would already be live for your users.